NouemanKHAL/global-fuzzy-search/README.md

 By default, Global Fuzzy Search will search all files in your project.
 For better performance, its recommended to add an include pattern.
 ## TODO
-- Add option to specify the maximum allowed edit distance.
+- Add an option to specify the maximum allowed edit distance.
-- Add option to customize whether or to check for the substring constraint.
+- Add an option to customize whether or not to check for the substring constraint.
 - Improve performance on large projects.
 - Improve the underlying algorithm.

 ## Contributing
-If you find a bug or have a feature request, please create an issue.
+If you find a bug or have a feature request, please file an issue.

 ## License
 Global Fuzzy Search is licensed under the MIT License.